khakhalin/notes/keywords/mypy.md

 * `Mapping[int, str]` (or any other types in the brackets) - a dict-like object that supports `getitem` and `setitem`, but not necessarily a pure dict.
 * `IO[str]` - for functions that work with objects created via `open()` call (not sure how it works, but ok)

+## Interactions with OOP principles

 For custom (user-created) classes, just use the name of the class there, so in theory it should be really simple: `f(x: MyClass) -> MyOtherClass`.
 The problem is both classes should be defined before `f()` is defined, which is fine if they are imported from custom packages, but may be weird within a package.
 To fight this one should run an extra row (really?) `from __future__ import annotations`, and then apparently everything works.
 Alternatively, one can put class name in quotation marks, and then apparently it also works.

+Obviously (if you think of it in [[oop]] terms) subclasses are accepte din place of a class: every derivative class is supposed to satisfy all conditions of the base class.

+There's some complex story about class variables (they have their own declaration `ClassVar[int]`), and about a hack around accessing and changing them dynamically (you have to override the setter and the getter), but I'll assume it's a rather rare case (is it?).

+Decorators are weird:

 # Typing package